BT | press release | DC06-225 |May 17, 2006

 BT today announced agreements with six cities to become wireless pioneers as part of its plans to create a first phase of 12 Wireless Cities across the UK.
 People in Birmingham, Edinburgh, Leeds, Liverpool, Cardiff and Westminster will benefit from huge wireless networks, giving them access to information and services.
 That could be anything from where to park to what’s on at the local cinema, as well as improved public services, like health monitoring, traffic monitoring and public safety.

+BT started the Wireless City rollout in Cardiff, where BT Openzone hotspots have been installed in many locations in the city centre.
 In Westminster, a dedicated high-bandwidth wireless network is already in place and is now being extended.
 The first six cities were chosen for their commitment to embracing the possibilities brought by the technology.
 BT aims to announce deals with many other cities.

 In Westminster, where the project is now moving on to its second phase, the pilot results showed that after wireless technology enabled the council to expand the public safety network, residents on housing estates now feel safer walking in their area after dark.